BritishAmateurTelevisionClub/WordPress/wp-content/plugins/woo-order-export-lite/readme.txt

 6. Select orders to export and use "bulk action".

 == Changelog ==

+= 1.5.5 - 2018-06-08 =
+* Added filter by item name
+* Added filter by item metadata
+* Added operators <,>,>=,<= for order and product custom fields
+* Updated filter by shipping method (adapted for WooCommerce 3.4)
+* Fixed bug in filter by product taxonomies
+* Allow to enter time in date range filter (after date)
+* Show sections "Filter by order" and "Filter by coupon" as opened if some checkboxes are ON in these sections
+* Added order field "Total Orders For Customer"
+* Splited product field "Name" to "Item Name" and "Product Name" (to export current product name)
+* Automatically scroll section "Setup Fields" to bottom after adding new field
+* Export multiple values from same item meta
+* Added new hooks for summary reports
+* Prevent csv injection (we add space if cell value starts with =,+,-,@).
+Thank Bhushan Patil for finding this vulnerability!

 = 1.5.4 - 2018-04-25 =
 * Prompting to save changes if user modifies settings